getalfredo/alf/README.md

 Supports `${{ env.VARIABLE_NAME }}` and `${{ secrets.SECRET_NAME }}` syntax for variable interpolation in task commands.

+#### Environment Variable Loading

+Environment variables are loaded in the following priority order:

+1. **Process environment** (`process.env`) - includes Bun's automatic `.env` file loading
+2. **Global YAML env** - Variables defined in the root-level `env` section
+3. **Task-specific env** - Variables defined in each task's `env` section

+**Important**: `.env` files are only loaded from the current working directory where you run the task runner, not from the directory containing the YAML file.
+If you need environment variables from a different location, either:
+- Run the task runner from that directory, or
+- Define the variables directly in the YAML file's `env` section

 ### Dependency Management

 - Automatic topological sorting of tasks